the-dg04/Mailman/README.md

-suggest a better name i have crippling depression ._.
+please suggest a better name i have crippling depression ._.